Minor in Religious Studies

 - Provide students with the interdisciplinary resources to understand the phenomenon of religion and its varied expressions in human life and society.

-At the completion of the program, students will be able to:
+At the completion of the program, you will be able to:

 - Demonstrate a basic understanding of recurring themes in religious traditions.